Hpmanen-dev/Pig-Game/README.md

 Use the command 'make doc' in the terminal to generate html documentation.
 If this does not work using Visual Studio Code or CMD in windows we suggest doing it on GitBash.

 ## Generate UML diagrams
+First you need to make sure you have Graphviz installed.

+Install Graphviz by chocolatey, to get access to chocolatey follow the instructions here: https://chocolatey.org/install

+When you have access to chocolatey you can run the command: 'choco install graphviz' Note that you need to run the terminal in administrator for it to work.

 Use the command 'make uml' to regenerate the UML diagrams from our code.
 Again we suggest using Gitbash if this does not work in your usual terminal.

 ## How to run our tests